AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 same doctrine.
-These two books were popular among the Jews before the time of Christ, and it is supposed, as the Old Testament is silent on the subject, that the corrupt traditions of the Pharisees, of which our Lord warned his disciples to beware,[^108] \"were obtained in part from these books, or from the Egyptian and Pagan sources whence they were derived.
-At any rate, though the Old Testament does not contain the doctrine,[^109] Josephus, as has been seen, assures us that the Pharisees of his time accepted and taught it.
+These two books were popular among the Jews before the time of Christ, and it is supposed, as the Old Testament is silent on the subject, that the corrupt traditions of the Pharisees, of which our Lord warned his disciples to beware,[^112] \"were obtained in part from these books, or from the Egyptian and Pagan sources whence they were derived.
+At any rate, though the Old Testament does not contain the doctrine,[^113] **Josephus**, as has been seen, assures us that the Pharisees of his time accepted and taught it.
 Of course they must have obtained the doctrine from uninspired sources.
 As these and possibly other similar books had already corrupted the faith of the Jews, they seem later to have infused their virus into the faith of some of the early Christians.
-Nothing is better established in history than that the doctrine of endless punishment, as held by the Christian church in mediaeval times, was of Egyptian origin,[^110] and that for purposes of state it and its accessories were adopted by the Greeks and Romans.
+Nothing is better established in history than that the doctrine of endless punishment, as held by the Christian church in mediaeval times, was of Egyptian origin,[^114] and that for purposes of state it and its accessories were adopted by the Greeks and Romans.
-Montesquieu states that "Romulus, Tatius and Numa enslaved the gods to politics, \" and made religion for the state.
+**Montesquieu** states that "Romulus, Tatius and Numa enslaved the gods to politics,\" and made religion for the state.

 Classic scholars know that the heathen hell was early copied by the Catholic Church, and that almost its entire details afterwards entered into the creeds of Catholic and Protestant churches up to a century ago.
-Any reader may see this who will consult Pagan literature[^111] and writers on the opinions of the ancients.
+Any reader may see this who will consult Pagan literature[^115] and writers on the opinions of the ancients.
 And not only this, but the heathen writers declare that the doctrine was invented to awe and control the multitude.

-Polybius writes: "Since the multitude is ever fickle \* \* \* there is no other way to keep them in order but by fear of the invisible world; on which account our ancestors seem to me to have acted judiciously when they contrived to bring into the popular belief these notions of the gods and of the infernal regions.\" Seneca
+**Polybius** writes: "Since the multitude is ever fickle...there is no other way to keep them in order but by fear of the invisible world; on which account our ancestors seem to me to have acted judiciously when they contrived to bring into the popular belief these notions of the gods and of the infernal regions.\"

-says: \"Those things which make the infernal regions terrible, the darkness, the prison, the river of flaming fire, the judgment seat, etc., are all a fable.\" Livy declares that Numa invented the doctrine, "a most efficacious means of governing an ignorant and barbarous populace."
-Strabo writes: "The multitude are restrained from vice by the punishments the gods are said to inflict upon offenders, \* \* \* for it is impossible to govern the crowd of women and all the common rabble by philosophical reasoning: these things the legislators used as scare-crows to terrify the childish multitude.\" Similar language is found in Dionysius Halicarnassus, Plato, and other writers.
-History records nothing more distinctly than that the Greek and Roman Pagans borrowed of the Egyptians, and that some of the early Christians unconsciously absorbed, or studiously appropriated, the doctrines of the Egyptians, Greeks and Romans concerning post-mortem punishment, and gradually corrupted the \"simplicity that is in Christ\"[^112] by the inventions of antiquity, as from the same sources the Jews at the time of Christ had already corrupted their religion.[^113] What more natural than that the small reservoir of Christian truth should be contaminated by the opinions that converts from all these sources brought with them into their new religion at first, and later that the Roman Catholic priests and Pagan legislators should seize them as engines of power by which to control the world?
+**Seneca** says: \"Those things which make the infernal regions terrible, the darkness, the prison, the river of flaming fire, the judgment seat, etc., are all a fable.\"

+**Livy** declares that Numa invented the doctrine, "a most efficacious means of governing an ignorant and barbarous populace."

+**Strabo** writes: "The multitude are restrained from vice by the punishments the gods are said to inflict upon offenders...for it is impossible to govern the crowd of women and all the common rabble by philosophical reasoning: these things the legislators used as scare-crows to terrify the childish multitude.\"

+Similar language is found in Dionysius Halicarnassus, Plato, and other writers.
+History records nothing more distinctly than that the Greek and Roman Pagans borrowed of the Egyptians, and that some of the early Christians unconsciously absorbed, or studiously appropriated, the doctrines of the Egyptians, Greeks and Romans concerning post-mortem punishment, and gradually corrupted the \"simplicity that is in Christ\"[^116] by the inventions of antiquity, as from the same sources the Jews at the time of Christ had already corrupted their religion.[^117] What more natural than that the small reservoir of Christian truth should be contaminated by the opinions that converts from all these sources brought with them into their new religion at first, and later that the Roman Catholic priests and Pagan legislators should seize them as engines of power by which to control the world?

-Coquerel describes the effect of the irruption of Pagans into the early Christian church: \"The, at first, gradual entrance and soon rapid irruption of an idolatrous multitude into the bosom of Christianity was not effected without detriment to the truth.
+**Coquerel** describes the effect of the irruption of Pagans into the early Christian church: \"The, at first, gradual entrance and soon rapid irruption of an idolatrous multitude into the bosom of Christianity was not effected without detriment to the truth.
 The Christianity of Jesus was too lofty, too pure, for this multitude escaped from the degrading cults of Olympus.
-The Pagans were not able to enter *en masse* into the church without bringing to it their habits, their tastes, and some of their ideas.\"[^114] Milman and Neander think[^115] that old Jewish prejudices could not be extirpated in the proselytes of the infant church, and that latent Judaism lurked in it and was continued into the darker ages.
-Chrysostom complains that the Christians of his time (the Fourth Century) were \"half Jews.\" Enfield[^116] declares that converts from the schools of Pagan philosophy interwove their old errors with the simple truths of Christianity until "heathen and Christian doctrines were still more intimately blended \* \* \* and both were almost entirely lost in the thick clouds of ignorance and barbarism which covered the earth. \* \* \* The fathers of the church departed from the simplicity of the apostolic church and corrupted the purity of the Christian faith.\" Hagenbach reminds us that[^117] \"There were two errors which the newborn Christianity had to guard against if it was not to lose its peculiar religious features, and disappear in one of the already existing religions: against a relapse into Judaism on the one side, and against a mixture with Paganism and speculations borrowed from it, and a mythologizing tendency on the other.\" The Sibylline Oracles, advocating universal restoration; Philo, who taught annihilation, and Enoch and Ezra, who taught endless punishment, were all read by the early Christians, and no doubt exerted an influence in forming early opinions.
+The Pagans were not able to enter *en masse* into the church without bringing to it their habits, their tastes, and some of their ideas.\"[^118]

+**Milman** and **Neander** think[^119] that old Jewish prejudices could not be extirpated in the proselytes of the infant church, and that latent Judaism lurked in it and was continued into the darker ages.

+**Chrysostom** complains that the Christians of his time (the Fourth Century) were \"half Jews.\"

+**Enfield**[^120] declares that converts from the schools of Pagan philosophy interwove their old errors with the simple truths of Christianity until "heathen and Christian doctrines were still more intimately blended...and both were almost entirely lost in the thick clouds of ignorance and barbarism which covered the earth....The fathers of the church departed from the simplicity of the apostolic church and corrupted the purity of the Christian faith.\"

+**Hagenbach** reminds us that[^121] \"There were two errors which the newborn Christianity had to guard against if it was not to lose its peculiar religious features, and disappear in one of the already existing religions: against a relapse into Judaism on the one side, and against a mixture with Paganism and speculations borrowed from it, and a mythologizing tendency on the other.\"

+*The Sibylline Oracles*, advocating universal restoration; **Philo**, who taught annihilation, and *Enoch* and *Ezra*, who taught endless punishment, were all read by the early Christians, and no doubt exerted an influence in forming early opinions.

-The Edinburgh Review concedes that \"upon a full inspection it will be seen that the corruption of Christianity was itself the effect of that vitiated state of the human mind, of which the vices of the government were the great and primary cause.\" \"That the Christian religion suffered much from the influence of the Gentile philosophy is unquestionable.\"[^118] Dr. Middleton, in a famous \"Letter from Rome,\" shows that from the pantheon down heathen temples, shrines and altars were taken by the early church, and so used that Pagans could employ them as well as Christians, and retain their old superstitions and errors while professing Christianity.
+The Edinburgh Review concedes that \"upon a full inspection it will be seen that the corruption of Christianity was itself the effect of that vitiated state of the human mind, of which the vices of the government were the great and primary cause.\" \"That the Christian religion suffered much from the influence of the Gentile philosophy is unquestionable.\"[^122]

+Dr. **Middleton**, in a famous \"Letter from Rome,\" shows that from the pantheon down heathen temples, shrines and altars were taken by the early church, and so used that Pagans could employ them as well as Christians and retain their old superstitions and errors while professing Christianity.
 In other words, that much of Paganism, after the First Century or two, remained in and corrupted Christianity.

-Mosheim writes that \"no one objected (in the Fifth Century) to Christians retaining the opinions of their Pagan ancestors;\" and Tytler describes the confusion that resulted from the mixture of Pagan philosophy with the plain and simple doctrines of the Christian religion, from which the church in its infant state \"suffered in a most essential manner.\" T. B. Thayer,[^119] thinks that the faith of the early Christian church "of the orthodox party was one-half Christian, one-quarter Jewish, and one-quarter Pagan; while that of the gnostic party was about one-quarter Christian and three-quarters philosophical Paganism.\" The purpose of many of the fathers seems to have been to bridge the abyss between Paganism and Christianity, and, for the sake of proselytes, to tolerate Pagan doctrine.
-Says Merivale:
+**Mosheim** writes that \"no one objected (in the Fifth Century) to Christians retaining the opinions of their Pagan ancestors;\" and **Tytler** describes the confusion that resulted from the mixture of Pagan philosophy with the plain and simple doctrines of the Christian religion, from which the church in its infant state \"suffered in a most essential manner.\"

+**T. B. Thayer**,[^123] thinks that the faith of the early Christian church "of the orthodox party was one-half Christian, one-quarter Jewish, and one-quarter Pagan; while that of the gnostic party was about one-quarter Christian and three-quarters philosophical Paganism.\" The purpose of many of the fathers seems to have been to bridge the abyss between Paganism and Christianity, and, for the sake of proselytes, to tolerate Pagan doctrine.

-In the Fifth Century, \"Paganism was assimilated, not extirpated, and Christendom has suffered from it more or less ever since. \* \* \* The church \* \* \* was content to make terms with what survived of Paganism, content to lose even more than it gained in an unholy alliance with superstition and idolatry; enticing, no doubt, many of the vulgar, and some even of the more intelligent, to a nominal acceptance of the Christian faith, but conniving at the surrender by the great mass of its own baptized members of the highest and purest of their spiritual acquisitions. \"[^120] It is difficult to learn just how much surrounding influences affected ancient or modem Christians, for, as Schaff says:[^121] \"The theological views of the Greek Fathers were modified to a considerable extent by Platonism; those of the mediaeval schoolmen, by the logic and dialectics of Aristotle; those of the later times by the system of Descartes, Spinoza, Bacon, Locke, Leibnitz, Kant, Fries, Fichte, Schelling, and Hegel.
+Says **Merivale**: In the Fifth Century, \"Paganism was assimilated, not extirpated, and Christendom has suffered from it more or less ever since....The church...was content to make terms with what survived of Paganism, content to lose even more than it gained in an unholy alliance with superstition and idolatry; enticing, no doubt, many of the vulgar, and some even of the more intelligent, to a nominal acceptance of the Christian faith, but conniving at the surrender by the great mass of its own baptized members of the highest and purest of their spiritual acquisitions.\"[^124]

+It is difficult to learn just how much surrounding influences affected ancient or modem Christians, for, as **Schaff** says:[^125] \"The theological views of the Greek Fathers were modified to a considerable extent by Platonism; those of the mediaeval schoolmen, by the logic and dialectics of Aristotle; those of the later times by the system of Descartes, Spinoza, Bacon, Locke, Leibnitz, Kant, Fries, Fichte, Schelling, and Hegel.
 Few scientific divines can absolutely emancipate themselves from the influence of the philosophy and public opinion of their age, and when they do they have commonly their own philosophy, etc.\"

 That the Old Testament does not teach even post-mortem punishment is universally conceded by scholars, as has been seen; and that the